worthyag/SixLove/draftReport.md

 <br>

 I then had to make sure that the tennis session data was being sent to calendar page, and that the calendar view (**code snippet 14**) knew what to do depending on which modal was submitting the form.
 This logic was achieved through the use of a hidden id input that I added to the form.
-This meant that the calendar view new which sessions to edit and which sessions to delete- this wasn't necessary for adding tennis sessions.
+This meant that the calendar view knew which sessions to edit and which sessions to delete, though this wasn't necessary for adding tennis sessions.

 ```python
 ...